 Our Australian climate and rainfall can affect the fresh water supply to our communities.
 Investigations into water use and management can lead to using water more efficiently through behaviours, technologies and systems.

 Sustainability action process learning resources

 The sustainability action process is a five step process that supports problem solving through active student participation.
-Refer to the primary and secondary learning resources for water use and efficiency.
 These resources provide a structured and consistent approach to teaching sustainability across the curriculum and support learning outcomes in science, technology, geography, mathematics and English.

 There are three main components of water audits to assess your current situation – reading water bills, taking daily measurements from the water meter and assessing taps and bubblers for leakages.

 Analyse water bills to determine the school’s water use.
 Identify seasonal patterns in water use over a year.
 Analyse rainfall statistics to investigate correlations between weather and water use.

 Read your school’s water meter at the same time each day for a school week.
 The difference in the meter reading between two consecutive days is on day’s water consumption.
 Graph the daily consumption over a week.
 Calculate the average daily consumption.

 Develop and propose strategies to reduce water consumption in the school.
 Consider water efficiency and sustainable sources of water for toilet flushing and watering gardens.